2024–25 Rice Owls women's basketball team

-The 2024–25 Rice Owls women's basketball team represents Rice University during the 2024–25 NCAA Division I women's basketball season.
-The Owls, led by fourth-year head coach Lindsay Edmonds, play their home games at Tudor Fieldhouse in Houston, Texas as second year members of the American Athletic Conference.
+The 2024–25 Rice Owls women's basketball team represented Rice University during the 2024–25 NCAA Division I women's basketball season.
+The Owls, led by fourth-year head coach Lindsay Edmonds, played their home games at Tudor Fieldhouse in Houston, Texas as second year members of the American Athletic Conference.

 Previous season

 The Owls finished the 2023–24 season 19–15, 9–9 in AAC play to finish in a five-way tie for sixth place.
 They defeated UAB, North Texas, Temple, and East Carolina to win the AAC tournament championship game and earn the conference's automatic bid to the NCAA tournament.
 They would receive the #14 seed in the Albany Regional 2, where they would fall to #3 region seed LSU in the first round.